 Why Retired Homeowners Are Often Richer Than They Realize

+Are you a retired homeowner?
 Studies show that more than a third of Canadians have no retirement savings and that a quarter of retirees still carry debt.
 Couple that with the stringent lending rules enforced by most banks, and it’s no wonder so many retired homeowners have financial concerns.

 Getting a mortgage loan or line of credit from an institutional lender can be trying at best.
 And with the stricter qualifying criteria now imposed on all borrowing solutions secured by real estate, there are more hoops to jump through than ever.
+The mortgage stress test can be difficult to pass on a pension, so accessing home equity with a loan from the banks can be frustrating.

 Financing Options for Retirees